 FFS (Fee-for-Service/Nationwide Plans)

-Under the Federal Employees Dental and Vision Insurance Program (FEDVIP), the overall average premium for dental plans will increase by 1.2 percent, while the overall average premium for vision plans will decrease by 2.8 percent.
+Under the Federal Employees Dental and Vision Insurance Program (FEDVIP), the overall average premium for dental plans will increase by 5.6 percent, and the overall average premium for vision plans will increase by 1.5 percent.

 OPM stated its online 2020 FEHB plan comparison tool will be available the first full week of November and will help enrollees shop for coverage.
 It will contain more specific 2020 plan information.